liquidweb/terraform-provider-liquidweb/examples/README.md

 # Terraform Examples

 This repository contains terraform examples that are slated for inclusion in the terraform repository elsewhere, but not yet ready.
-I will likely archive / remove it in the future when they are at a place where they can be merged into `liquidweb/terraform-provider-liquidweb`.

 ## What is Terraform?